beelzebielsk/ttp-stocks/notes.md

     2. Should display the net worth of all of their stocks in their portfolio. (done)
-    3. Should allow user to purchase new stocks from a single company at a time.
+    3. Should allow user to purchase new stocks from a single company at a time. (done)
     4. Should display user's balance of cash.
     5. Should allow a user to purchase a stock from a company at the stock's current price.
-        1. Can only buy from a valid ticker.
+        1. Can only buy from a valid ticker. (done)
-        2. Can only buy if they have enough cash.
+        2. Can only buy if they have enough cash. (done)
-        3. Can only buy whole number quantities of shares
+        3. Can only buy whole number quantities of shares (done)
         4. me: Cannot buy more stocks than exist at the moment for the company.
 4. Should have user transactions page.
-    1. Should show the ticker name, number of stocks purchased, and the full price of the transaction at the price/time that the transaction took place.
+    1. Should show the ticker name, number of stocks purchased, and the full price of the transaction at the price/time that the transaction took place. (done)
-5. Visitor should not be able to access transaction or portfolio page without being logged in.
+5. me: Visitor should not be able to access transaction or portfolio page without being logged in.

 Roadblocks